iclcv/icl/manual/modules/qt.rst

 output ID, which can then later be used for extracting an *int*-reference, which is directly linked to the slider-value.
-Accessing this *int*-reference is usually a little bit faster than using the **GUI**'s index operator, which has to perform a map-lookup internally.
+Accessing this *int*-reference is usually a little bit faster than using the :ICL:`GUI`'s index operator, which has to perform a map-lookup internally.
 Actually, a :ref:`benchmark<qt.gui-index-operator-benchmark>` showed, that the performance loss is completely negligible for 99.9% of all